-True is spelled #t.
-False is spelled #f.
-When used in a conditional expression, every value other than #f counts as true.
+True is spelled #true or #t.
+False is spelled #false or #f.
+When used in a conditional expression, every value other than #false counts as true.
 There are no “falsish” values.

 1 2 3 4 5 6 7

 If you need to flip a Boolean from true to false or vice versa, use not.

 1 2 3 4

 and and or work in the usual short-circuiting way.
 That is, they stop when they reach a false or true value, respectively.
 So nothing bad will happen when you run these, because the second condition on each line is never reached: